30 January 2023 by Emma Sanger-Horwell

 We've saved perhaps the best until last: the Cabot Trail is considered to be one of the top ten scenic coastal drives in the world.
 It winds for 185 miles, darting through old-growth forests, among glacier-scarred rock and over the rugged highlands of Cape Breton Island that caps Nova Scotia's northeastern reach.
 Then, after you wind alongside the fast-flowing Margaree River, you'll arrive at one of the many isolated fishing villages, ideal for setting off on a whale-watching cruise.
 Tours operate daily through summer and autumn from many points along the Cabot Trail.

-Lastly, although I’ve picked out a few of my favourite itineraries below, please also don’t hesitate to get in contact with one of our Canada specialists today.
+Lastly, although I’ve picked out a few of my favourite itineraries below, please also don’t hesitate to get in contact with me or another of our Canada specialists today.
 For more information, fill out an enquiry form or call us on 020 7590 0610.